U.S. Department of Transportation

-For the Nation's bridge network to meet these increasing demands without similar increases in funding, future bridge management systems will require improved life cycle cost and performance models, and information on the effectiveness of maintenance and repair strategies.
-Such improvements will require high-quality quantitative data on which to base the development of new models and decision making algorithms.
+For the Nation's bridge network to meet these increasing demands without similar increases in funding, future bridge management systems will require improved life-cycle cost and deterioration models, and information on the effectiveness of maintenance and repair strategies.
+Such improvements will require high-quality quantitative data on which to base the development of new models and decisionmaking algorithms.

 The objective of the LTBP program is to compile a comprehensive database of quantitative information from a representative sample of bridges nationwide, looking at every element of a bridge.
 By taking a holistic approach and analyzing all of the physical and functional variables that affect bridge performance, the study will provide a more detailed and timely picture of bridge health and better bridge management tools.

-LTBP researchers will conduct detailed periodic inspections, monitoring, and evaluation of the population of bridges representing the national bridge inventory by taking advantage of nondestructive evaluation (NDE) techniques and visual inspections.
-NDE techniques may include ground-penetrating radar to detect flaws and corrosion inside the structures-and sensor technologies that monitor traffic loading, cracks due to fatigue and corrosion, overloads, environmental conditions, etc. For selected bridges in the study, researchers will conduct recurrent, periodic evaluations throughout the life of the program and may perform forensic autopsies of decommissioned bridges to learn more about their capacities, reliabilities, and failure modes.
+LTBP researchers conduct detailed periodic inspections, monitoring, and evaluation of the population of bridges representing the national bridge inventory by taking advantage of nondestructive evaluation (NDE) techniques and visual inspections.
+NDE techniques are used to detect flaws and corrosion inside the structures and cracks due to fatigue and corrosion, overloads, environmental conditions, etc. For selected bridges in the study, researchers conduct recurrent, periodic evaluations throughout the life of the program and may perform forensic autopsies of decommissioned bridges to learn more about their capacities, reliabilities, and failure modes.

 The wealth of data collected through the LTBP program, and the subsequent data analysis, will lead to:

 Ultimately, improved understanding of bridge performance will promote safety, mobility, longevity, and reliability of the Nation's highway transportation assets and allow bridge owners to make better data-driven decisions regarding their bridge inventory.